 PSYC 426 DV:Group Process 3 sem. hrs.

 Exploration of group dynamics and group facilitation emphasizing application in human service/training settings; support, training, counseling, psychoeducational and personal growth groups.
 Covers basic concepts and definitions; selection and structuring; stages of group development; leadership styles and functions; intervention theory; ethical and legal issues.
 Coursework involves experiential group activities.
-Next offered SP-17.
+Next offered Fall 2018 and Spring 2020.

 Prerequisites: 200- or 300-level PSYC course.